GiftedMamba/last-stand/.junie/guidelines.md

 - Use C# 9 syntax where possible.
 - Order of members: serialied fields, constants, private instance fields ans private static fields, public fields and properties, events, constructors(or injection function), public methods, protected and private last.
 - Use wrapper on Unity Logger for logging.
 It can be static class.
 But avoid static methods and events in general in game logic.
 Statics as utility functions are ok.
-- Use VContainer for injection of global services.
+- Use VContainer for injection of global and scene-level services only
+- DO NOT use VContainer for injection of gameobject level componennts.
+Rely on GetComponent/InChidren instead or direct serialzed references.
 - Prefer UniTask over standart tasks.
 - For the sake of simplicity do not use addressables, use direct references or load from resources, but use abstraction to easy later migration.
 - Use pools when possible and it makes sense.
 - Use MVP pattern for UI
 - All UI screens should be managed in centralized screen service.
 - Use ScriptableObject for settings and shared configurations
+- Namespaces should start from Game and reflect folder sturcture, but avoid very deep nesting, no more than 4 levels.
+Do not include Codebase folder in namespace.
+For instance Game.UI.Screens; Game.Core;
+- Store each feature in separate folder.

 ## 8. Layering & Ownership